JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 ![Matplotlib of sqlite pulled data via fastapi into ipynb](/blog_img/entrepre/public-build/pystonks/fastapi-sqlite-ipynb-plot.png)

 {{< callout type="info" >}}
-You can test FastAPI with Postman, Hoppscoth...
+You can test FastAPI (RESTapi) with: Postman, Hoppscoth...
 {{< /callout >}}

+This will now only allow you to get an endpoint, but to use it for your [animations](#on-demand-data-animations)

 ### Astro x Data x ChartJS